 Blynai in Lithuanian is ‘pancakes’ and Žemaičių translates literally as ‘Samogitian’.
 Samogitia is an ethnographic region in the north-west of Lithuania (Lithuanian: Žemaitija) and is also a dialect in Lithuania.

-Samogitian pancakes (also referred to simply as ‘potato pancakes’, but different from the other potato pancakes) are flat pancakes made from coarse potato puree and filled with meat or carrot (so perfect if you’re a meat-and-potatoes or vegetables-and-potatoes person).
+Samogitian pancakes (also referred to simply as ‘potato pancakes’, but different from the other potato pancakes, or ‘bulviniai blynai‘) are flat pancakes made from coarse potato puree and filled with meat or carrot (so perfect if you’re a meat-and-potatoes or vegetables-and-potatoes person).
 These are then fried (okay, I didn’t say they were especially healthy) and then served with sour cream and sometimes with bacon bits on the side.

 Recipe at 10th Kitchen.

 Šaltibarščiai (pronounced approximately ‘shall-tee-bar-shyay’… ish) is a traditional Lithuanian soup that in a way is similar to borscht (i.e. it’s made with beetroot) but it is served cold.
-Made with beetroot, onion and buttermilk (and occasionally also served with hard boiled eggs and potatoes) it’s a delicious dish for a warm summer’s day.
+Made with beetroot, onion and buttermilk (and also served with a hard-boiled egg as well as boiled potatoes on the side) it’s a delicious dish for a warm summer’s day.

 It’s LESS good if you’re vegan or lactose intolerant (I have lactase tablets for this exact reason – trying different foods around the world!)